By Andrew Milbourn, CEO at Kiss The Fish

 One thing is for sure – things are already very different for sales teams in B2B land than they were in March 2020.
 There are so many questions about what is going to happen.
 When will customers come back and will we lose the business we counted on?
 You have a choice.
 You can either wait and see what the world is like, or you can get out there (albeit virtually) and make things happen.
 I’ve always believed that in every time of recession or hardship, there is opportunity, and this time round there is opportunity for sure.
 There has never been a better time to come to terms with what is really required post-Covid19.

 Clients and potential clients are going to want partnerships like never before.
 They are going to want to know that suppliers are reliable, and that they are there ready to be agile to flex around whatever their business and their markets throw at them.

-I think TRUST is going to be an even bigger issue than before Covid, buyers will want to minimise any risk – it’s got to be right first time and things are going to have to move fast.
+I think TRUST is going to be an even bigger issue than before Covid, buyers will want to minimize any risk – it’s got to be the right first time and things are going to have to move fast.
 Are you ready for this?

-To develop trust face to face is difficult, on a zoom call – it’s really difficult, but trust is what is required post Covid.
+Developing trust face to face is difficult, on a Zoom call – it’s really difficult, but trust is what is required post-Covid.